Where to Shop This Small Business Saturday

 Yet why wake up early and risk getting trampled, when you could just as easily sleep off that stuffing stupor for another day and cross items off our shopping list at smaller, locally owned businesses?
 Not only are the deals just as thrifty, but by choosing to spend your money within the local community you're effectively putting money back into your neighbors' pockets instead of the corporations that ask you to start Friday at 6 p.m.
 Thursday just for the chance to fight each other for an extra 10% off adult apparel.
+(Yeah, we're salty.)

-Home to a bevy of small and locally owned businesses — and a dearth of paring on the best days — White Plains looked at our wishlist and brought back our favorite present from last year: FREE PARKING!
+Home to a bevy of small and locally owned businesses — and a dearth of parking on the best days — White Plains looked at our wishlist and brought back our favorite present from last year: FREE PARKING!